-Proposed changes to the Limitations of Actions Act announced this month, will mean victims can apply to the court to set aside a past settlement deed of release or judgement relating to child abuse.
+Proposed changes to the Limitations of Actions Act announced recently, will mean victims can apply to the court to set aside a past settlement deed of release or judgement relating to child abuse.

 Slater and Gordon National Practice Group Leader (Public Liability) Barrie Woollacott said those who previously had little option but to accept a basic and inadequate compensation offer and sign a deed of release, often without legal advice, could now have their claims reviewed.

 “In previous years, survivors had no choice but to take the low amount of compensation from institutions on offer or receive no assistance and in many cases this was unfair and unjust as the survivor had nowhere else to turn.
 And to make matters worse many of the early settlements required the survivors to keep the settlement confidential” Mr Woollacott said.

 “The legislation that is due to be amended will means courts can set aside the deeds if it’s just and reasonable to do so.

 “The abuse that the survivors have experienced causes devastating effects on their lives, their mental health, ability to work and form relationships with others.